 Traditional Hardwood Flooring

-Traditional look hardwood floors are usually made from one of four species of wood: white oak, red oak, pine, or birch and feature two types of finish.
+Traditional hardwood flooring is usually made from one of four species of wood: white oak, red oak, pine, or birch and feature two types of finish.

 Choosing the Traditional Hardwoods